Vittles Brief;

 BLUE:

-When you see blue, you feel like relax and cool.
+blue, you feel like relax and cool.
 Blue is one of the coolest color.
-The sky is blue, the ocean is blue.
-Everything which makes you feel comfortable and relaxed is colored blue by the nature.

 Blue portrays creativity, wisdom, gentleness, calmness, trust, loyalty, intelligence, devotion, confidence, comfort, ideas, harmony, friendship, patience etc.